erda-project/docs/docs/en/1.6/manual/install/helm-install/upgrade.md

 - Get private configuration parameters or files ready
    - Prepare private configuration of Erda Helm Chart before upgrade, which can be set by `--set`.
-   - For details of parameter, see [Operations](helm-install-demo.md#开始安装).
+   - For details of parameter, see [Operations](helm-install-demo.md#Operations).
-   - For details of private configuration file, see [How to Save the Private Configuration](high-availability.md#如何保存私有化配置).
+   - For details of private configuration file, see [How to Save Private Configuration](high-availability.md#How-to-Save-Private-Configuration).

 - Update Erda Helm Chart repository